-Bobo Piccoli was raised in a family of intellectuals, thus was lucky to meet cultural figures and artists since his early age, who deeply influenced his designer career.
-From 1945 to 1951 he attended the Brera Academy of Fine Arts.
+Bobo Augusto Piccoli is an Italian artist born in 1927 in Milan.
+Bobo Piccoli grew up in a family of intellectuals, and from an early age he was lucky to meet cultural figures and artists who had a great influence on his further choice of artistic career.
+In 1945 he started education at the Brera Academy of Fine Arts.

 After graduation, he devoted himself to the study of art synthesis, collaborating with such famous Italian designers and architects as Marco Zanuso, Leonardo Fiori and Fabio Mello.
 In 1954 and 1960, he was invited to exhibit his work at the Milan Triennale, and was numerously published in the prestigious Domus magazine.
 He was also invited to create various glass objects for the factory Barovier & Toso.